n1en1k/mern-movies-database-app/README.md

         mid INT NN FOREIGN KEY movie table id cascade on update & delete did INT NN FOREIGN KEY director table id cascade on update & delete

-### content
+### content on pages

     /
         navbar
             / link
             add movie link
         list movies (with pagination) - offer update / delete sql query will be joined to get both director and actor data

     add movie
         back-button
         form (select fields for director and actor [multiple, add new when one selected]) sql queries to get list of directora and actors links to add director and actors if not listed

     update movie
         back-button
         form (with existing data)
             sql query will be joined to get both director and actor data links to add director and actors if not listed